Kitura/Kitura-Credentials/README.md

-# Credentials
+# Kitura-Credentials
-A pluggable framework for validating user credentials in a Swift server using Phoenix
+A pluggable framework for validating user credentials in a Swift server using Kitura